 As I used the Google Earth Pro desktop app to align the old aerial photo to the Google map of the modern roads, I came to realize that a second second “road” that paralleled the current RM 620was not really a road.

 It was a railroad!
 The spur line was built by Brown and Root, Inc. of Austin, and McKenzie Construction Co. of San Antonio.
 They were also the construction contractors for the dam.
 I think it was called the Rutledge Spur due to it’s origin at Rutledge Station in Rutledge, TX, but I’m not entirely sure.
+A Statesman article indicates that this was part of the Houston and Central Texas Railway line.
 I had previously read about that very rail line in Carol MacIntosh Sikes‘ book Hudson Bend and the Birth of Lake Travis that I’d borrowed from the library in Lakeway.
-However, I did not realize that the rail line extended beyond the dam construction area.
+However, I did not realize that the rail line extended 11 miles east of the the dam construction area.

 The rail line was temporary.
 It’s gone now.
 I’d lived in the Steiner Ranch area for 17 years, and never heard anything definitive of it until 2018 when I read Carol’s book.
 [Well, there were those few nights after we’d first moved here where I thought I heard an old steam train whistle from that direction, but I digress.]
 The dam was started in 1937, and that is when it was built.
 It was used to haul rock, steel, and equipment to the site.
 It’s been gone a long time.
 Northbound 620 now covers the old bed between Quinlan Park Road and RM 2222.